 The index and middle fingers of the other hand can also be pressed near the edge and the thumb wrapped underneath the handle.

 When polishing the ura of a blade, be it plane or chisel, make sure the stone is flat.
 If it isn’t, you will regret it later without realizing why.

 Let’s look at a plane blade first.
 Notice in the photo above how my right hand is curled under the blade’s head supporting it while my thumb presses down on the bevel close to the cutting edge, a grip that makes it easy to apply a lot of pressure precisely while maintaining control of the blade.

 Two fingertips of my left hand are pressing down on the bevel for a total of three pressure points.
 The thumb can press down as light or hard as you feel is necessary, but it typically applies the highest amount of pressure.
 It’s important the left hand fingertips apply equal downward pressure to avoid creating uneven wear (unless one corner of the blade specifically needs more pressure applied).

 Try to remove nearly all the weight of the blade’s head from the stone so that all but a tiny amount of applied pressure is focused on the “itoura” cutting land at the blade’s extreme cutting edge.
-No good can come of wearing a trench into the ura’s side lands.
+This too requires zen-like focus and strict control over one’s inner badger to avoid wearing notches into the ura’s side lands.

 Move the blade in two directions at the same time: Mostly to and fro in line with the cutting edge; but also on and off the stone’s edge perpendicular to the cutting edge.
-This will help avoid wearing a trench in the side lands and produce a stronger cutting edge (IMO).
+This will help avoid wearing notches into the side lands, and produce a stronger cutting edge (IMO).